Algebraic approximation of K\"ahler threefolds of Kodaira dimension zero: Decomposing the Albanese map

 where $\mf g$ is the Lie algebra of $G$.
 In terms of derivations $\O_Z \to \O_Z$, the vector field $\lambda(\xi)$ sends a function $f \in \O_Z(U)$ to

 Here $\exp\!: \mf g \to G$ is the exponential map.
 The following theorem tells us that there is an inverse to this construction.

-\begin{thm}[Vector fields and local group actions] If $\lambda\!: \mf g \to H^0 \big(Z, \sT_Z \big)$ is a homomorphism of Lie algebras, then up to equivalence there exists a unique local $G$-action on $Z$ that induces the given $\lambda$. \end{thm}
+\begin{thm}[Vector fields and local group actions] If $\lambda\!: \mf g \to H^0 \big(Z, \sT_Z \big)$ is a homomorphism of Lie algebras, then up to equivalence (i.e.~shrinking $\Theta$ as described above) there exists a unique local $G$-action on $Z$ that induces the given $\lambda$. \end{thm}

 \begin{proof} See~\cite[Satz 3]{Kau65}. \end{proof}